datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 As long as there is at least one location that contains the file and is accessible, though, git-annex will get the content.

+For the books in your dataset, retrieving contents works because you and your room mate share the same file system.
+If you'd share the dataset with anyone without access to your file system, ``datalad get`` would not work!
+But there is one book that does not suffer from this restriction:
+The ``bash_guide.pdf``.
+This book was not manually downloaded and saved to the dataset with ``wget`` (thus keeping DataLad in the dark about where it came from), but it was obtained with the :command:`datalad download-url` command.
+This registered the books original source in the dataset, and here is why that is useful:

+.. runrecord:: _examples/DL-101-116-106
+   :language: console
+   :workdir: dl-101/mock_user/DataLad-101

+   $ git annex whereis books/bash_guide.pdf

+Unlike the ``TLCL.pdf`` book, this book has two sources, and one of them is ``web``.
+The second to last line specifies the precise URL you downloaded the file from.
+Thus, for this book, your room mate is always able to obtain it (as long as the URL remains valid), even if you would delete your ``DataLad-101`` dataset.

 Let's now turn to the fact that the subdataset ``longnow`` does not contain not only no file content, but also no file metadata information to explore the contents of the dataset: There are no